2009 Burlington, Vermont mayoral election: Hypothetical results under various voting systems

+Because all ballots were fully released, it is possible to reconstruct the winners under other voting methods.
+While Wright would have won under plurality, Kiss won under IRV, and if they voted again the same way that they marked their preferential ballot, he would have won under a two-round vote or a traditional nonpartisan blanket primary.

+Montroll, being the Condorcet winner, would have won if the ballots were counted using ranked pairs (or any other Condorcet method).
+Analyses suggested Montroll also would have won under most rated voting methods, including score voting, approval voting, majority judgment, or STAR voting.

 Effect on IRV in Burlington

-There was post-election controversy regarding the IRV method, and in 2010 a citizen's initiative resulted in the repeal of IRV in Burlington.
+There was post-election controversy regarding the IRV method, and in March 2010 a citizen's initiative resulted in the repeal of IRV in Burlington.
 The initially "stagnant" repeal campaign drew renewed interest as Kiss became embroiled in a series of controversies.
 In December 2009, a group called "One Person, One Vote", made up of Republicans and Democrats unhappy with the election outcome, held a press conference to announce that they had collected enough signatures for an initiative to repeal IRV.
 According to a local columnist, the vote was a referendum on Kiss's mayoralty; Kiss had allegedly become a "lame duck" because of a scandal relating to Burlington Telecom and other local issues.
 However, in an interview with Vermont Public Radio, Kiss disputed that claim, and those gathering signatures for the repeal stated that it was specifically a rejection of IRV itself.

+Locals argued the system was convoluted, turned the 2009 election into a "gambling game" by disqualifying Montroll for having won too many votes, and "eliminated the most popular moderate candidate and elected an extremist".

+David Zuckerman stated that the success of the repeal was due to Kiss' unpopularity and scandals in his administration.
+Rob Richie, the executive director of FairVote, said that ranked choice would have been more popular had it been used for the city council as well.

 The IRV repeal initiative in March 2010 won 52% to 48%.
 It earned a majority of the vote in only two of the city's seven wards, but the vote in those 2009 strongholds for Kurt Wright was lopsided against IRV.
 Republican Governor Jim Douglas signed the repeal into law in April 2010, saying "Voting ought to be transparent and easy to understand, and affects the will of the voters in a direct way.
 I'm glad the city has agreed to a more traditional process."